Last Updated on

 The main aim of your Instagram account is likely to get more people to your website, blog or newsletter.
 It’s to introduce people to your brand and direct them to where they can enjoy more of your work.

-While putting an external link in an Instagram post is a no-no, the platform does allow you to put a link in your profile.
+While putting an external link in Instagram posts is a no-no (as it won’t be a clickable link), the platform does allow you to put a link in your profile.
 In order to drive engagement outside of Instagram, it is crucial that you make use of this function.
 Once you’ve added the link, you can then put text like “link in profile” on your next post to direct people to your site.

 UPDATE: You can also add an external link to your Instagram stories.